Who Gets to Criticize You, Anyway?

 Level 1: I don’t know you, like you, or trust you.
 What you say means little or nothing.
 Level 1 is reserved for complete strangers, the guy at the other table in Starbucks, and the person behind you in traffic.
 You do not know them, and you have no business listening to an opinion they provide positive or negative.
 Your response to anything they say is, Thank you.
 Nothing more, nothing less.

-When you receive a review or comment from a person you don’t know, even a glowing 5-star review, you can be glad you got another positive review because you know positive, third-party validation is great for your book and your business.
-When you receive a one-star review, or feedback that your writing is horrible, you must not take that judgment personally.
+When you receive a review or comment from a person you don’t know, even a glowing 5-star review, you can be glad you got another positive review because you know positive, third-party validation is great for your book or your business.
+When you receive a one-star review, or feedback that your work is horrible, you must not take that judgment personally.
 You must not give positive or negative reviews or input any more energy than “Thank you.” and here’s why:

 Perhaps you can see why keeping your emotions steady is important?